How to recognize between a virtual machine, a virtual server and a virtual network

 In order for a VM to run Linux and Windows server OSs on the same physical host, the hypervisor must emulate several virtual hardware platforms.
 They should remain isolated from each other to allow every VM to use them independently without operational conflicts.

 One of the biggest advantages of using a VM is that the hardware is used with greater efficiency.
 However, working in virtualization environments requires more bandwidth, storage, and memory consumption.

 Because each VM can consume different amounts of resources, the intervention of an IT professional is needed to balance the demand for each VM.

-A virtual network works basically under the same concept of virtualization that we saw in the previous examples.
+A virtual network works basically under the same concept of virtualization that we reviewed in the previous examples.

-Suppose you have a customer who needs to separate their traffic.
-Normally that would require a costly investment in the creation of a new physical network.
+Let´s think about a customer who needs to separate their traffic.
+Normally that would require a high investment in the creation of a new physical network.
 Nowadays, thanks to virtualization technology, you can create and configure a virtual network using the same physical hardware.

 As it happens with a VM, a virtual network needs to be isolated from other virtual networks even though they share the same physical resources such as cables, routers, and switches.

 In summary, the flexibility offered by the virtualization of a network allows combining different physical networks in a single virtual network but or divide a physical network into several virtual networks.

 How does a virtual network work?

 The purpose of a virtual network is to establish an adequate and efficient network structure for all the applications it hosts.
 A virtual network must be flexible to change its structure through the software according to the service on demand.